These Rules and Regulations are based on the statutes of the Stichting FEJS international based in The Netherlands.

 Changes of the Rules and Regulations can be put forward by the EB or by a request supported by at least five countries within the Association.

-Every change has to be openly discussed during the GA and only comes into force by a positive vote of at least 2/3 of present delegations.
+Every change has to be openly discussed during the GA and only comes into force by a positive vote of at least two-thirds of present delegations.

 The last changes and in the Rules and Regulations are made by the Executive Board (EB) 2015/2016 from 12th to 14th of September 2016 in Riga, Latvia.